-Acanthosis nigricans is a skin condition characterized by areas of dark, velvety discoloration in body folds and creases.
-The affected skin can become thickened.
-Most often, acanthosis nigricans affects your armpits, groin and neck.
+Acanthosis nigricans is a condition that causes areas of dark, thick velvety skin in body folds and creases.
+It typically affects the armpits, groin and neck.

-The skin changes of acanthosis nigricans (ak-an-THOE-sis NIE-grih-kuns) typically occur in people who are obese or have diabetes.
-Children who develop the condition are at higher risk of developing type 2 diabetes.
-Rarely, acanthosis nigricans can be a warning sign of a cancerous tumor in an internal organ, such as the stomach or liver.
+Acanthosis nigricans (ak-an-THOE-sis NIE-grih-kuns) tends to affect people with obesity.
+Rarely, the skin condition can be a sign of cancer in an internal organ, such as the stomach or liver.

-Skin changes are the only signs of acanthosis nigricans.
-You'll notice dark, thickened, velvety skin in body folds and creases — typically in your armpits, groin and back of the neck.
-The skin changes usually appear slowly.
-The affected skin may also have an odor or itch.
+The main sign of acanthosis nigricans is dark, thick, velvety skin in body folds and creases.
+It often appears in the armpits, groin and back of the neck.
+It develops slowly.
+The affected skin might be itchy, have an odor and develop skin tags.

 When to see a doctor

-Consult your doctor if you notice changes in your skin — especially if the changes appear suddenly.
+Consult your health care provider if you notice changes in your skin — especially if the changes are sudden.
 You may have an underlying condition that needs treatment.

 - Certain drugs and supplements.
 High-dose niacin, birth control pills, prednisone and other corticosteroids may cause acanthosis nigricans.

 - Cancer.
 Some types of cancer cause acanthosis nigricans.
 These include lymphoma and cancers of the stomach, colon and liver.